skpapam/stateless-session/README.md

 to provide **authorization functionality** to applications.

-When the user visits the `/login` we call `req.session.start()` that starts the session and assigns a session id in this case our session data will be encrypted and passed through a single cookie in our case ( small data size ) to our client.
-If we don t do that there will be no cookies returned to client thus all session variables will be lost otherwise
+When the user visits the `/login` we call `req.session.start()` that starts the session and assigns a session id then our session data will be encrypted and passed through a single cookie in our case ( small data size ) to our client.
+If we don t do that there will be no cookies returned to client thus all session variables will be lost.

 When the user visits our `/hidden` page we check if the session has started and return the appropriate message.